Tympanic part of the temporal bone: Ear canal

 The central portion of the tympanic part is thin, as it gives rise to the bony inner two-thirds of the ear canal, and in 5 - 20% of skulls the lower surface is perforated by a hole, the foramen of Huschke that opens onto the temporomandibular joint due to incomplete fusion of the anterior and posterior prominences during development.

 The bony portion of the ear canal is nearly 2 cm long and is directed inward and slightly forward: at the same time it forms a slight curve, so that the floor of the canal is convex upward.
 In sagittal section it presents an oval or elliptical shape with the long axis directed downward and slightly backward.
 Its anterior wall and floor and the lower part of its posterior wall are formed by the tympanic part; the roof and upper part of the posterior wall by the squama.
 Its inner end is closed, by the tympanic membrane which originates from the tympanic sulcus; the upper limit of its outer orifice is formed by the posterior root of the zygomatic process, immediately below which there is sometimes seen a small spine, the suprameatal spine, situated at the upper and posterior part of the orifice.

-The auditory bulla (pl. bullae) is a hollow bony structure on the ventral, posterior portion of the skull that encloses parts of the middle and inner ear.
+The auditory bulla (pl. bullae) is a hollow bony structure on the ventral, posterior portion of the skull in many mammals, that encloses parts of the middle and inner ear.
 In most species, it is formed by the tympanic part of the temporal bone.
+In humans and many other primates the middle ear is enclosed within the temporal bone but not in a bulla.